-We are renovating our old farmhouse and have a lot of projects going on and with all my kiddos home it just didn’t happen.
+We are renovating our old farmhouse & have a lot of projects going on & with all my kiddos home it just didn’t happen.

-How pretty are these dresser legs?!!!
+How pretty are these vintage dresser legs?!!!

 She has enjoyed adding her special treasures to the tops of each one and I love the look of hydrangeas on them.